wanghao9610/X-SAM/README.md

 - [x] Release the [Model Weights](https://huggingface.co/hao9610/X-SAM).
 - [x] Release the [Technical Report](https://arxiv.org/abs/2508.04655).
 - [x] Release the code for training LLaVA-based MLLMs.
-- [x] Release the code for evaluation on all VLM Benchmarks.
+- [x] Release the code for evaluation on all VLM benchmarks.
 - [x] Release the code and instructions for demo deployment.
 - [ ] Release the code for evaluation on all segmentation benchmarks.
 - [ ] Release the code for training X-SAM (more than 500 🌟).